sedmehdi2003/C-sharp/Note.md

 **constructor method**

+* constructor method makes our shape by `new` keyword. <br/>
-* system defines a constructor method by default when we create a class. <
+* system defines a constructor method by default when we create a class. <br/>
-* when we rewrite the constructor method, default constructor method will
+* when we rewrite the constructor method, default constructor method will be destroyed. <br/>
 * constructor method has same name as our class name. <br />
 * how to make a constructor method: <br />
 ```